 Lastly, when completing the EHS setup, you’ll need to go into settings on the Polycom phone to make adjustments so the EHS cable is recognized by the phone.
 Click here for information and instructions on doing this.

 Hopefully this blog can save you some time and a headache or two.
-If you found this blog helpful, give us a like or post a comment.
+If you found this blog helpful, leave a comment below or give us a like or share, we’d appreciate it!

-If you’d like one of our Headset Advisors to provide you with some help, request to be contacted today.
+Have questions or need some help?
+Have one of our Headset Advisors provide you with some help.
+Request some free support today.
 You’ll receive a response within 2 hours and any recommendations we make are guaranteed to be compatible with your phone system.
 Just click on the banner below and we’ll be in touch with you promptly.